Best Things to Do in Atlanta

-Explore the history of Coca-Cola in the 60,000 + square foot exhibit.
-The attraction has the world's largest collection of Coke memorabilia, a tasting room, and even includes a functional bottling line.
-The tasting includes over 60 flavors of Coke from around the world.
-Depending how much you want to see and do here, plan to spend between one to two hours.
-The World of Coke is especially good for those visiting with young children.
+Explore the history of Coca-Cola in the 60,000+ square foot exhibit.
+You'll find the world's largest permanent display of Coke memorabilia, a tasting room and a behind-the-scenes look at the bottling process.
+The tasting includes over 100 beverages from around the world.
+Plan to spend 1-2 hours at the museum in order to see a show at the 4D Theatre, pose for a picture with the Coca-Cola Polar Bear or take a multimedia journey through Coke's exciting past.
+The World of Coke is especially fun for those visiting with young children.
 They will find the tasting room and the possibility of sampling so many varieties exciting.
 It is also fun to see the history of Coca-Cola from its beginning to how far the company has come today.
 (404-676-5151, 800-676-2653)

 4 High Museum of Art